khaors/KohonenF03/README.md

 ```

-The options are a direct extension of the _som_train_ program and these explained in the previous section.
+The options are a direct extension of the _som_train_ program and these are explained in the previous section.

 ## Testing